arvpUofA/tutorials/README.md

 http://wiki.ros.org/ar_track_alvar

 ### Part 1 - Setup
+- Make a catkin_ws, if you do not have one: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
 - Go to your catkin workspace: `cd ~/catkin_ws`
 - Setup your bash path: `source devel/setup.bash`
 - Go to your src folder: `cd ~/catkin_ws/src`